The best adidas shoes for standing all day

 Having lots of rubber coverage adds support and safety.
 A shoe needs to grip well on artificial floors, and here’s where rubber outperforms foam-based outsoles.
 It also makes a shoe durable – something that’s desirable in a shoe that’s intended to be worn all day.

 adidas’s Continental rubber is a proven outsole material that offers excellent traction and durability.
-It’s not to say that other adidas outsoles like Adiwear are bad, but we’ve always found the Continental compound to be safe and reliable.
+It’s not to say that other adidas outsoles like Adiwear are bad, but we’ve always found the Continental compound to be more durable and reliable.

-On this list, the NMD R1, Ozweego, and Pureboost 23 have regular rubber outsoles.
+On this list, the NMD R1, Ozweego, and Pureboost 5 have regular or adiwear rubber outsoles.

 A secure upper

-The stretchy Primeknit mesh of the adidas Ultraboost 22.
+The elastic Primeknit upper of the adidas Ultraboost 5X.

-Most adidas Primeknit uppers are secure, and so are the uppers used on the Solarglide and Solarboost.
+Most adidas Primeknit uppers are secure, like the kind used on the Ultraboost 5X and Ultraboost 1.0.
 It does help that adidas shoes have an inherently snug fit.

 A secure fit improves the shoe’s performance when spending many hours on the feet.
 A snug fit enhances the cushioning feel by keeping the foot closer to the midsole.